Simencar/TKU-PSO/README.md

 # TKU-PSO
-This is a repository for TKU-PSO, a Particle swarm optimization algorithm for top-k high-utility itemsets mining in quantitative transactional data.
+This is a repository for TKU-PSO, a _particle swarm optimization_ algorithm for _top-k high-utility itemset mining_ in quantitative transactional data.

 How to run:
 * Select algorithm parameters in TKU_PSO.java (k, pop_size, and iterations).